 Graduate Studies Consultants

-Master of Arts, Professional Writing
+Master of Arts in Professional Writing

-Ph.D. in Educational Studies
+PhD in Educational Studies

-Bachelor of Arts in English Secondary Education
+Bachelor's Degree in English Secondary Education

-Master of Arts, Literature
+Master of Arts in Literature

 In addition to consulting with the UWC, Laura is a part-time lecturer in the First-Year Writing Program (WRTG 120 and WRTG 121) and in Nursing (NURS 300W).
 She began her career as a high school English and history teacher, moving to EMU in 2015 as a graduate assistant in Literature, the First-Year Writing Program (FYWP), and the University Writing Center (UWC).
 After graduation, she continued as a part-time lecturer in First-Year Writing and a consultant with the UWC.
 In 2019, she became an associate director of the FYWP.
 Laura's focus in the UWC is on working with graduate students, faculty, and nursing students, which has led to collaborations and publications across disciplines.